Nonlocal conductance of a Majorana wire near the topological transition

 Application of magnetic field $B$ to the wire tunes it across the quantum critical point into the topological phase.
 We focus on the vicinity of this topological transition.
 The physics there admits a universal description {insensitive} to the microscopic details of the system \cite{kurilovich2021}.

 To begin with, let us consider a clean wire tuned exactly to the critical point, $B = B_{\rm c}$.
 In this case, the spectral gap in the wire closes.
-The only low-energy degrees of freedom are a single pair of counter-propagating Majorana modes with linear energy dispersion.
-These modes are described by the following effective Hamiltonian:
+The only low-energy degrees of freedom are a single pair of counter-propagating Majorana modes with linear energy dispersion. {We consider the limit of a long wire, and therefore dispense with the contribution of higher-energy, non-critical modes to the transport.} The critical modes are described by the following effective Hamiltonian:

 Here $\chi_R(x)$ and $\chi_L(x)$ are Majorana field operators corresponding to right- and left-moving modes, respectively.
 The anticommutation relation for the field operators is $\{ \chi_\alpha(x), \chi_\beta(x^\prime) \} = \delta_{\alpha\beta} \delta(x - x^\prime)$.
 The propagation velocities $v_R$ and $v_L$ may be different in the general case.
 In the following, though, we will assume that $v_R = v_L \equiv v$.
 This situation is realized naturally if the wire has special symmetries such as the inversion symmetry (see Ref.~\onlinecite{kurilovich2021} for further detailed discussion).
 The energy dispersion of the Majorana modes then is $E_{R / L}(k) = \pm v k$, where $k$ is the wave vector, see Fig.~\ref{fig:summary}(b).